DarthSyntax/Reminder/GroupProject/Docs/ProjectPlan.md

 `CreateAlert`
 This activity allows the user to set up an alert for a new reminder or edit an alert for an existing reminder.
 The user can enter values for the date and time fields, as well as for the optional location field.
 The user can also specify if the alert should be repeated; if not, the alert will only be a one-time alert.
 If the user is creating a new alert, these fields will be empty.
 If the user is editing an existing alert, these fields will all be autofilled with previous inputs.
 **Entrance Criteria**: `CreateReminder` -> `CreateAlert`.
-If the user is creating a new alert, no inputs are necessary.
+If the user is creating a new alert, no inputs are necessary other than the information for the reminder that the alert will be created for.
 If the user is editing an alert, previous inputs for each field are needed.
 **Exit Criteria**: The user has specified a valid date and time (location is optional) to set up or edit an alert so that the alert is successfully created or modified.
 The user will be taken to the `ShowReminderLists` screen, where the new reminder (or the edited reminder's changes) will be displayed.